 A regular pin only has a description of the pin in the comment field, however, a Rich Pin includes a clean title, and makes sure the detailed information of the pin doesn’t get changed or removed.

 The above image is an example of a Rich Pin.
-This one is a recipe example from Pinterest.
-You can see the detailed information about the recipe on the pin, and not on the comment section.
+This one is a recipe example of Pinterest.
+You can see the detailed information about the recipe on the pin, and not in the comment section.

 4. Taller images are more repinnable